-- Cybercriminals are putting more time and resources into stealing and monetizing protected health information (PHI), and the healthcare industry is growing increasingly concerned with the harvesting of credentials to gain access to an organization’s network to steal sensitive health information.
+- Cybercriminals are putting more time and resources into stealing and monetizing protected health information (PHI).
+The healthcare industry is growing increasingly concerned with the harvesting of credentials to gain access to an organization’s network to steal sensitive health information.

 These security incidents are expected to grow in sophistication, number, and complexity over the coming years.

-The top concerns for healthcare organizations were data breaches, ransomware, and credential-stealing malware.
-The top threat actors were phishing attackers at 37.6 percent of respondents, negligent insiders, 20.8 percent, and hackers, 20.1 percent.
+The top concerns for healthcare organizations were data breaches, ransomware and credential-stealing malware.
+The top threat actors were phishing attackers (identified by 37.6 percent of respondents), negligent insiders (20.8 percent) and hackers (20.1 percent).
 Attackers most often used email to gain access to the organization, comprising 62 percent of breaches.
-Other means of gaining access to an organization’s network included web application attacks, compromised customer networks, weak passwords, misconfigured cloud servers, and human error.
+Other means of gaining access to an organization’s network included:

-Additionally, the survey found that most healthcare organizations’ cybersecurity programs have room for improvement.
+The survey also found that most healthcare organizations’ cybersecurity programs have room for improvement.
 Significant barriers exist for remediating and mitigating security incidents, including lack of people and financial resources.
 Some organizations do not yet have formal insider threat management programs.
 Risk assessments widely vary from organization to organization, the survey found.

-In its most recent Data Breach Investigations Report (DBIR), Verizon found that the healthcare industry had 750 cybersecurity incidents last year.
-Around 536 involved data disclosure.
-Medical data was the target of two-thirds of data breaches in the healthcare industry while personal information made up 37 percent.
+In its most recent Data Breach Investigations Report (DBIR), Verizon found that the healthcare industry had 750 cybersecurity incidents last year and around 536 of those incidents involved data disclosure.
+Medical data was the target of two-thirds of data breaches in the healthcare industry while personal information made up 37 percent of breaches.

-DBIR also found that the healthcare industry is the worst when it comes to stopping insider data breaches.
+Most alarmingly, DBIR found that the healthcare industry is among the most ill-prepared when it comes to stopping insider data breaches.
 In fact, the healthcare industry was the only sector that had more internal actors behind data breaches than external actors.

 This poor state of healthcare data security has lead to anxiety among consumers about their PHI.
 According to a survey of more than 2,000 US adults by The Harris Poll, around half of the respondents were extremely or very concerned about the security of their PHI (e.g., diagnoses, health history, test results).
 The survey also found that US adults are most concerned about diagnosed medical conditions and diseases being mishandled or shared without their permission.